compcareFacebook

 When can I incur a co-payment?

 A co-payment may be incurred for certain treatment procedures and is defined in the Scheme rules.
-If you have selected an Efficiency Discounted (ED) or the SELFNET option, you may have a further co-payment when you use another healthcare provider that is not a Designated Service Provider on these options (Netcare Hospitals and DisChem pharmacies).
+You may have a further co-payment when you use another healthcare provider that is not a Designated Service Provider on your option.

 What alternatives to Hospitalisation are covered?